-4.2.1 Miles of Driving
+4.2.1 Vehicle Miles Traveled

 One might expect that drivers who were exposed to large gasoline price increases during their initial driving years perceive driving as more costly throughout their lives and drive fewer miles.
 Estimates of Equation (2) on the log of miles traveled are reported in Table 3.
 Column (1) uses NHTS sample year, state of residence, and age fixed effects.
 Column (2) adds demographic controls for race, urban/rural status, and family size.
 Column (3) adds the household income bins interacted with observation year.
-Columns (4) and (5)
+Columns (4) and (5) add more flexible state-by-year fixed effects to control for contemporaneous differences in driving conditions (current gas prices, parking restrictions, etc.) Column (5) adds a quadratic birth year trend.